If you are a parent of a special needs child, then by now you have realized that nothing fully prepares you for this unique journey.

 A comprehensive assessment of children with special needs usually requires a developmental vision evaluation to examine the integrity of visual skills.

-Eyeglasses for special needs
+Eyeglasses for children with special needs

 Eyeglasses for children with special needs are designed with special features to accommodate facial features unique to some children with special needs.